-Regional trials will be scheduled once the Date/Time Preference Form is completed by the individual teams and sent to their Regional Coordinator(s).
+Regional trials will be scheduled by the Regional Coordinator(s).
 A total of twelve (12) teams will compete at the State Championship.

 Rule 30.
 Courtroom Setting

 The Plaintiff/Prosecution team shall be seated closest to the jury box.
 No team shall rearrange the courtroom.